MAKING EUROPE SAFER. Data, networks and cloud: drivers of cybersecurity in Europe

 Andreas Schwab is a German politician and Member of the European Parliament (MEP) for Germany.
 He is a member of the Christian Democratic Union, part of the European People’s Party.Member of the European Parliament, 2004–present.
 Schwab serves on the Committee on the Internal Market and Consumer Protection (IMCO), where he deals with network and information security.He is the European People’s Party Group’s coordinator on the committee.
 From 2010 to 2011, Schwab drafted the European Parliament’s report on the EU Consumer Rights Directive.As shadow rapporteur, he has issued opinions on the negotiations for the Transatlantic Trade and Investment Partnership (2015) and on the Annual Report on EU Competition Policy (2015).
 In 2014, he co-sponsored a non-binding bill before the European Parliament calling on the European Commission to consider separating Google’s search-engine business from its other commercial activities to ensure fair competition on the internet.He currently leads the European Parliament’s negotiating team on internet platform regulation in Europe.

-Senior Manager Digitalisation, Innovation and Healthcare, BDI
+Senior Manager Digitalisation and Innovation, BDI

 After studying law at Humboldt University of Berlin, she joined the Communications & EU Government Affairs team at Siemens AG.
 In 2014, she became Senior Manager for European and International Competition and Antitrust Law, State Aid Policy at BDI, where she currently holds the position as a Senior Manager for Digitalisation, Innovation and Healthcare.